DamoM73/PyQt-website/13_tutorial_11.md

 Before we can code the signals, we need slots to point the signals towards.

-1. First we need to add the stopwatch slots starting with the slot to display the stopwatch time.
+1. First we need to add the slot to display the stopwatch time.

 ![show stopwatch time](./assets/img/13/02_show_sw_time.png)